GreatCowBASIC/Help/output/md/_define.md

         // Good practice constant testing, see the code below for BAD and GOOD practice

-            // Set the constant to 0 we can use this to test for validity
+            // Set the constant to 0 so we can use this to test for validity
-            // Use prefix of SCRIPT as this is clear in the program SCRIPTAN1CONSTANT = 0
+            // Use the prefix SCRIPT as this is clear in the program SCRIPTAN1CONSTANT = 0
             If DEF(AVRDX) Then
                 // Is this an AVRDx chip